 - wireless handheld communications devices such as cellular telephone, blackberry, etc. (refer to Section 9.
 Cellular Telephone and Wireless Devices);

 - answering machines, terminal adaptors and devices for special needs applications;

 - pagers (voice and nonvoice); and,

 2.1.
 Telecommunications Purchases

-The acquisition of telecommunications equipment and services, including Tender Calls and Requests for Proposals must be approved by, or coordinated with, Computing and Communications.
+The acquisition of telecommunications equipment and services, including Tender Calls and Requests for Proposals must be approved by, or coordinated with, Information Technology Services.

 The relocation of telephone lines, sets and related telecommunications equipment must be requested by the appropriate Unit Head.
 See PROCEDURE FOR TELEPHONE SERVICE REQUESTS